ps5 pro leaks - release date, specs, price, and more

 Image Courtesy: YouTube/PlayStation

 Currently, the PS5 is based on AMD’s Zen 2 architecture, utilizing an 8-core processor and 16GB of RAM.
 This allows the console to deliver true 4K @ 120Hz gaming with ray tracing.
 Since its launch, AMD has made great strides in the CPU segment.
 So, you can expect the PS5 Pro to utilize the latest AMD Zen4 CPU architecture, bringing better performance and enhanced efficiency.
-Further, a report from last year suggested that the PS5 Pro will offer double the capabilities of the PS5.
+Further, a report from last year suggested that the console will offer double the capabilities of the PS5.

 The CPU and GPU upgrades could make the PS5 Pro an attractive investment for buyers since 8K TVs are slowly becoming affordable for gamers to purchase.

-PS5 Pro Pricing (Speculated)
+Speculated PS5 Pro Pricing

 The same story as above continues in the pricing segment as well.
 There is not much available information, but we can make an educated guess about the PlayStation 5 Pro pricing.

 Looking at the previous-gen console pricing, the PS4 Pro was released at the same price as the original PS4 at $399 in the US.
-The company also launched the PS4 Slim, an updated PS4 console with a smaller form factor for $299.
-Sony could follow the same strategy this time around as well.

 That means the PS5 Pro will replace the current-gen PS5 and launch at the same price of $499 in the market in 2024.
 We could also see the PS5 get a compact version, which we discuss in the next section.
 This is mere speculation at this point, though.
-Given the hardware upgrade and performance improvements the console might bring, we could see Sony bump the price and release the PS5 Pro at $599, a $100 increase over the existing console.
+Given the hardware upgrade and performance improvements the console might bring, we could see Sony increase the price and release the PS5 Pro at $599, a $100 increase over the existing console.
 It won’t be surprising at all.
 However, Sony needs to be aggressive while competing with Xbox.
 Plus, you can expect the original PS5 to finally receive a price cut, as it hardly received discounts post-launch.

 Will there be a PS5 Pro or Slim?